 About Knoxville’s Community Development Corporation (KCDC):

 KCDC is the housing authority for the City of Knoxville and Knox County.
 We have 3,500 units dedicated to the low-income and extremely low-income area residents.
 We also manage an additional 4,000 vouchers through the Section 8 program.
 All of these residents are facing poverty-related issues.
-Our goal is to bring together partners from across the area to identify and help residents in areas of need.

 - High school diploma or GED equivalent required.
 Bachelor’s degree preferred.

 - Proficient in Microsoft Office Suite applications including Word, Excel, PowerPoint, and Outlook; social media platforms; Zoom.